arduino/docs-content/content/software/plc-ide/tutorials/plc-ide-cloud-support/content.md

 ![PLC IDE - Shared 'Input' and 'Output' variables](assets/plc-ide-shared-variable.png)

-The **Inputs** define variables that will capture the data from the Arduino Cloud through the local Arduino sketch to Opta™ PLC main program runtime.
+The **Inputs** define the variables that will capture the data from the Arduino Cloud through the local Arduino sketch to Opta™ PLC main program runtime.
 The Arduino Cloud will send the compilation of variables accordingly.

 Subsequently, the user programmable LED will be controlled via the Arduino Cloud dashboard.
 We will define a variable to be assigned later to update the LED state variable accordingly.